-So, maybe you have a bit of morbid curiosity.
-Maybe you even asked yourself can you die of thirst, really?
+Maybe you have a bit of morbid curiosity.
+Maybe you even asked yourself if you can really perish from dehydration.
 Well, the answer to that one is yes, you can.
 But your other questions and curiosities will take a more scientific eye.
 You just have to follow your thirst for knowledge - we won't leave you high and dry.

-So, journey along this hot, parched, and arid road as we learn what it's like to be dying for lack of water.
-You also might want to fill yourself a glass of water before you start reading this, because, trust me, you're going start craving one a few items into this list.
+So, let's journey along this hot, parched, and arid road as we learn what it's like to perish for lack of water.
+You may be surprised to learn that most people experience at least a mild form of dehydration through the course of a normal day, so you might want to fill a glass of water before reading on.

-Some sources claim that dying of thirst or hunger is relatively painless, because the final stage of it is unconsciousness.
+Some sources claim that perishing from thirst or hunger is relatively painless during the final stages because the person is no longer conscious.
 Well, the unconsciousness part may be painless, but before then it is genuinely agonizing.
-There's still a debate on this, but many scientists state that the leading up process to death by thirst is days and days of pain.
-Given the other symptoms we'll discuss later, we're inclined to agree with them.
+There's still a debate on this, but many scientists state that the process leading up to expiration is days and days of pain.